Are LinkedIn Video Downloaders Safe to Use?

 “Downloading videos is illegal”

-Not necessarily.
-Personal use is generally acceptable when content rights are respected.
+Personal learning, research, and reference use are generally acceptable when copyright and creator rights are respected.

 “You need software to download videos”